juzeon/SydneyQt/webapi/README.md

 The `Cookie` header is also supported to provide custom cookies.

 The response is full of dummy values, and only the `choices` field is valid.
 The stop reason is `length` if any error occurs, and `stop` otherwise.

+### POST /v1/images/generations

+This endpoint is compatible with the OpenAI API.
+You can check the API reference [here](https://platform.openai.com/docs/api-reference/images).

+Due to differences between the OpenAI API and the Sydney API, only the following parameters are supported:

+- `prompt`: The same as OpenAI's.

+The `Cookie` header is also supported to provide custom cookies.